 But remember that there are many better beers in the Netherlands than Heineken.
 So – if you like beer – look for some lesser-known craft beers and be sure to try some abbey beers as well.

 TIP: One of the best ways to get acquainted with Dutch food (and also get to know the more local side of Amsterdam) is to join a food tour with a local.
 We find that food tours are really great for experiencing a new destination.
-If you do such a tour, try to do it at the beginning of your trip – that way, you can get some tips and recommendations for the rest of your stay in Amsterdam.
+If you do this, try to do it at the beginning of your trip – that way, you can get some tips and recommendations for the rest of your stay in Amsterdam.

 So, these are some of our top tips for visiting Amsterdam.
 Hope you find this info and tips useful.